 The member states of the Commonwealth are united through shared values, history, culture, and shared language (most speak English as their primary language).
 These fifty-four nations have a combined population of over two-point-three billion people, with the most densely populated countries being Bangladesh, India, Nigeria, Pakistan, and the United Kingdom.
-Out of all fifty-three countries, India's population accounts for most of the Commonwealth's total population.
+India's population accounts for most of the Commonwealth's total population.
 Current Commonwealth of Nations countries, as well as the countries that still remain from the original British Commonwealth, can be seen below.